Gene Assembly Oligo Pool - Gibson, Golden Gate & PCA

-Use this page when you need to turn one or more gene sequences into an order-ready pool of assembly fragments.
-It covers fragment length, overlap strategy, amplification planning, and verification stepsfor Gibson, Golden Gate, and PCA workflows before you place the synthesis order.
+Use this gene assembly oligo pool guide when you need to turn one or more gene sequences into order-ready assembly fragments.
+Start with the main oligo pool guide first if you need the broader design, synthesis, QC, or vendor-decision sequence.
+It covers fragment length, overlap strategy, amplification planning, and verification stepsfor Gibson, Golden Gate, and PCA assembly before you place the synthesis order.
+After the fragment architecture is fixed, use the ordering checklist and pool vendor comparison to confirm length tier, QC scope, and file requirements.

 Complex DNA double helix assembled block-by-block from glowing synthetic oligo fragments